Skip to content

 What are your members interested in?

-Various aspects of computers, networking, programming, electronics, robotics, radio, music, art sewing, and much more.
+Various aspects of computers, networking, programming, electronics, robotics, radio, music, art, sewing, and much more.

 I like the idea but I don’t think I’d fit in?

-We’re a very accommodating and diverse group of people, so as long as you’ve interest in learning or getting involved you should fit right in.
+We’re a very accommodating and diverse group of people, so as long as you’ve an interest in learning or getting involved you should fit right in.

 How can I get involved?

 The first thing is to visit the space, then join the mailing list and the IRC channel, but most of all participate and interact.
+Contact us

 Are you looking for new members?